 What is the right way to set your goals?

-Did you already set your goals for 2017?
+Did you already set your goals for the new year?
 No?
 Then this article might be of help.

 Before I share with you my tactics for achieving my goals (with their help I’ve accomplished most of the goals I have set for myself), let’s just ask ourselves what exactly is a goal and why goal setting is so important.